casey/just/README.md

 This can be combined with indented, triple quoted strings to emulate shell heredocs.

-Substitution into recipe bodies with `{…}` can also lead to trouble, as, depending on the presence of whitespace and quotes, it may be split by the shell into multiple arguments, so exporting complex strings and referring to them with `"$NAME"` can also help.
+Substitution into recipe bodies with `{…}` can also lead to trouble as, depending on the presence of whitespace and quotes, it may be split by the shell into multiple arguments, so exporting complex strings and referring to them with `"$NAME"` can also help.